 - A plaster mold that you have made or bought, or…

 - A bowl or dish of some kind.
-In theory this can be made of ceramics, or glass or plastic.
+In theory, this can be made of ceramics, glass, or plastic.
 I have found plastic bowls with a little flex work best.
 This is because it is easier to pop the leather hard clay off the mold if it is a little flexible.
-If you pot is on the large side, it can be harder to remove from pyrex or rigid plastic.
+If your pot is on the large side, it can be harder to remove from Pyrex or rigid plastic.

 - A roller